Lay for the Day 3rd

 August

-1990: following Iraqs invasion of Kuwait the day before, 2nd August,
+1990: following Iraqs invasion of Kuwait on 2nd August, the United

-the United Nations orders Saddam Hussein to withdraw his forces.
-On 6th
+Nations orders Saddam Hussein to withdraw his forces.
+On 6th August, the

-August, the UN imposes a worldwide trade ban on Iraq, and on 29th November
+UN imposes a worldwide trade ban on Iraq, and on 29th November it authorises

-it authorises the use of force to liberate Kuwait.
-The stage is set for
+the use of force to liberate Kuwait.
+The stage is set for the Gulf War.

-The Allied offensive against Iraq begins on 16th January 1991 with a massive
+The Allied offensive against Iraq begins on 16th January 1991 with an

-aerial bombardment, codenamed Operation Desert Storm, followed by a land
+intense aerial bombardment, codenamed Operation Desert Storm.
+The land

-assault from Saudi Arabia, Operation Desert Sabre, beginning on 24th February.
+assault from Saudi Arabia, Operation Desert Sabre, begins on 24th February.

-while the Iraqis claim that many civilians have been killed.
+targets.
+Iraq claims that many civilians are being killed.
 On 13th February,

-for example, US bombs are said to have fallen on the Amirya air-raid shelter
+for instance, US bombs are said to have fallen on the Amirya air-raid

-in Baghdad, killing (according to the Iraqi department of civil defence)
+shelter in Baghdad, killing (according to the Iraqi department of civil

 To